 When you hear the word “Thermos”, you probably think of something vaguely tubular shaped in your cupboard that you pour <beverage> into that keeps it hot for around 30 minutes, lukewarm for the next hour, and something that looks neat on your desk or in your backpack for the rest of the day.

-I’ve tried quite a few things over the years, and nothing beats a real Thermos for keeping coffee or tea hot throughout the day.
-I generally warm my thermos with boiling water in the morning, dump it out, add coffee or tea, and have hot beverage for the rest of the day until after 4:00pm or so.
-The vacuum seal and narrow top seem to trap heat in much better than poor quality knock-offs or wide-topped Yeti tumblers.
+I’ve tried quite a few things over the years, and nothing beats a real Thermos-branded vacuum flask for keeping coffee or tea hot throughout the day.
+I generally warm my Thermos with boiling water in the morning, dump it out, add coffee or tea, and have hot beverage for the rest of the day until after 4:00pm or so.
+The vacuum seal and narrow top seem to trap in heat much better than poor quality knock-offs or wide-topped Yeti tumblers.

 I had two old Thermoses that I’ve switched out of use.
 One had a click top that made an audible “ca-CHUNK” noise every time I open or closed it that I’m sure was a thrill to my classmates.
 My other one was great, but had two gaskets that were a bit of a pain to clean.
 I sometimes marked the passage of time by my coding projects and how many times I cleaned my Thermos, but that’s another story.